lgarron/folderify/README.md

       --no-trim
           Don't trim margins from the mask.
-          By default, transparent margins are trimmed from all 4 sides.
+          By default (i.e. without this flag), transparent margins are trimmed from all 4 sides.

       --no-progress
           Don't show progress bars